◊◊◊◊

 Place the breast, meaty side up, into a 5- to 6-quart slow cooker.
 Place the onion and garlic around edges of the pot.

 Cover and cook at low for 9 hours or until a meat thermometer registers 170 degrees.
-Remover the breast from the cooker and let the bird stand 10 minutes before slicing.
+Remover the breast from the cooker and let it stand 10 minutes before slicing.
 (The internal temperature will continue to rise while the bird is standing.)
 Discard the vegetables in the cooker.
 Serve breast sliced, preferably without skin.

 Coarsely chop leftovers and freeze for up to 2 weeks for later use.